treefrogframework/treefrog-framework/docs/user-guide/en/debug/index.md

 ## Debug

 When you build the source code that you have created, four shared libraries are generated.
-These are the substance of the Web application.
-The TreeFrog application server (AP server) reads them on startup, then waits for access from a browser.
+These are the basement of your Web application.
+The TreeFrog application server (AP server) reads them during the startup, then waits for access from a browser.

 Debugging the Web application is equivalent to debugging the shared common libraries.
-First of all, let's compile the source code in debug mode.
-In the application root directory, you can run the following command.
+First of all, let's compile the source code in debug mode. <br>
+In the application root directory, you can run the following command:

 ```
  $ qmake -r "CONFIG+=debug"